goauthentik/authentik/.github/ISSUE_TEMPLATE/hackathon_idea.md

 <!-- Don't modify below here -->

-If you want to help working on this idea or want to contribute in any other way, react to this issue with a :thumbs-up:
+If you want to help working on this idea or want to contribute in any other way, react to this issue with a :rocket: